thewolmer/WolPortal/app/(pages)/blogs/posts/a-glimpse-into-the-future-of-moonie-moo-and-armobot.md

 ### Unveiling the Vision

-Behind the scenes, [Moonie Moo Team](https://mooniemoo.io/#team?utm_source=wolmer.me) is working tirelessly to bring something revolutionary to the Web3 ecosystem.
+Behind the scenes, [Moonie Moo's Team](https://mooniemoo.io/#team?utm_source=wolmer.me) is working tirelessly to bring something revolutionary to the Web3 ecosystem.
 It's not just about creating NFTs; it's about transforming how we interact with the digital world.
 The parent company, [MXT](https://mxt.im?utm_source=wolmer.me), is constructing an entire ecosystem that incorporates Discord bot integration, boasting an array of features that are going to be introduced to redefine the Web3 experience.

 ### Moonie Moo NFT's Delightful Touch